silvery107/monorec-slam/README.md

     │   ├── poses_dvso
     │   └── sequences
     |       └── ...
+    └── tum
+        ├── rgbd_dataset_freiburg3_walking_xyz
         └── ...
     ```

 ## Quick Start

+Here we take the sequence 07 of KITTI dataset as an example.

-### Run with ROS
+#### Run with ROS
 The combined implementation of MonoRec SLAM is done by pumping masked image onto the `/camera/image_raw` ROS topic and utilizing the ROS interface from ORB-SLAM3 to perform SLAM.

 ```bash
 # terminal 1